Nundah suburb profile

 Nundah property market performance

-Nundah’s property market has experienced significant growth over the past 12 months, with both houses and units seeing substantial increases in value.
-House values have risen by 11%, bringing the median house price to $1.27 million, while unit values have surged by 23%, with the median unit price reaching $716,000.
-This reflects a strong demand for both property types in the area.
+Nundah’s property market has experienced significant growth over the past 12 months, with house values increasing by 25.8% and unit values rising by 20.5%.
+The median house price has reached approximately $1.27 million, while units have averaged around $809,000, indicating strong demand across both property types.

-Sales activity has been robust, with 23 houses and 86 units sold in the past three months.
-Units are selling faster than houses, with a median of 17 days on the market compared to 25 days for houses, indicating a high demand for units.
+Sales activity has been robust, with 26 houses and 56 units sold in the past 12 months.
+Properties are moving quickly, with houses spending a median of just 20 days on the market and units even faster at 9 days, reflecting high buyer interest.

 | Houses | Units | |